builtree/simulate/docs/CONTRIBUTING.md

 #### Adding a new Simulation:

-> (We aren't accepting new simulations right now, you can request one by opening an issue or on gitter)
+> (We aren't accepting new simulations right now, you can request one by opening an issue)

 ---